Flyingfish812/p2myth/docs/Ship/Atlas.md

 |--|--|--|--|--|--|--|--|--|
 | 34.91 | 32.00 | 271.36 | 40 | 303.36 | 306.27 | 56 | 400.09 | 56 |

+## Comments

+- hank: The clicking sound effect is really great.

 ## Survival

 - PS means it is great for its mission type to reflect off lasers.